GINQO/Master-Item-Manager/README.md

-# GINQO MasterItemManager
+# GINQO Master Item Manager
-Our intention was to create an application that would help with **efficiency with development**, *especially around Master Items*.
+Our intention at GINQO was to create an application that would help most with **efficiency with development**, *especially around Master Items*.
-Since Master Items are frequently reused across applications, we felt a *governed approach* would fit best.
+Since Master Items are frequently reused across applications, and the process for development is slow, we felt a *governed approach* would fit best.

-Using our template file, Master Items can be saved for later creation.
-Master Items can then be selected using a Qlik table and syncronized or deleted using The Master Item Manager.
-Finally, by default, the application won't affect your manually created Master Items unless specifically requested, making it a safe tool to use with in conjunction with previously defined apps & master items.
+Using our template file, Master Items can be saved in excel for load and creation in Qlik Sense.
+Master Items can then be selected from a Qlik table, previewed (in batch), then syncronized or deleted using **The Master Item Manager** tool.
+Finally, by default, the application won't affect your manually created Master Items unless you first export them into the template file, making it a safe tool to use with in conjunction with previously defined apps & master items.

 ![](demo.gif)